 We will seek to challenge any abuse of power, especially by anyone in a position of trust.

-Working with the District Safeguarding Officer, we will support risk assessment of those who present a safeguarding risk within a church environment.
+Working with the Circuit Safeguarding Officer, we will support risk assessment of those who present a safeguarding risk within a church environment.
 We will ensure appropriate pastoral care is offered and measures are taken to address identified risks including referral to statutory agencies, suspension and the use of safeguarding contracts.
-We will recognise and apply the restrictions to appointment laid down in Standing Order 010 of the Constitutional Practice and Discipline of the Methodist Church.

 In all these principles, we will follow legislation, guidance and recognised good practice.